Brody bags five to help Magpies end slump, but Cats' finals hopes falter

 Craig McRae's men will wake up on Saturday morning three games clear on top of the ladder, ahead of the chasing contenders – Melbourne, Brisbane and Port Adelaide – who are all hunting a crucial home qualifying final next month.

-While the focus had been squarely on his younger brother all week and what the hairline fracture in his knee means for his Brownlow Medal hopes, the famous Daicos name should collect some votes on that famous Monday night in September, after Josh produced a brilliant performance from a wing, amassing 37 disposals, nine contested possessions, eight score involvements and 564m gained.
+While the focus had been squarely on his younger brother all week and what the hairline fracture in his knee means for his Brownlow Medal hopes, the famous Daicos name should still collect some votes from round 22 on that famous Monday night in September, after Josh produced a brilliant performance from a wing, amassing a career-high 38 disposals, nine contested possessions, eight score involvements and 564m gained.

 Brody Mihocek also roared back to life after a form slump with an equal personal best haul of five goals, combining with Dan McStay, Jeremy Howe, Jamie Elliott and Beau McCreery who all kicked two goals each.

-Patrick Dangerfield was maximum impact for the Cats, but it was Cameron who produced a vintage performance to jump the Pies early and then threaten late, finishing with 7.4 in a brilliant return to form.
+Patrick Dangerfield produced a maximum impact performance for the Cats, accumulating 26 disposals, 16 contested possessions, 12 score involvements, 11 inside 50s and nine clearances.
+But it was Cameron who produced a vintage performance to jump the Pies early and then threaten to pinch it late, finishing with 7.4 in a brilliant return to form.

 Gryan Miers' first quarter sent another pointed reminder to the All-Australian selectors to overlook his lack of goals and focus on his stack of goal assists.
 The 24-year-old banked two before the first break.
 The first a penetrating 40m kick, the second a precise chip that only just covered the required distance.

 When Cameron's kick carried centimetres over the line before Billy Frampton got a glove on the ball, the Coleman Medallist had his second and then a third when he finished a shot on his left to make it three in a quarter.
-Geelong had six goals to three on the board by the first break when Darcy Moore was ruled out due to hamstring tightness.
+Geelong had six goals to three on the board by the first break when Moore was ruled out.

 Enter Jack Ginnivan, much to the delight of the Collingwood army who have been waiting for the 20-year-old to get another chance.